JSON to XML converter step

 Let’s build and execute the “clsJSONtoXMLconverterDef” example.

-• Create a new definition called “clsJSONtoXMLconverterDef”
+• Create a new process definition called “clsJSONtoXMLconverterDef” and open the definition in designer mode.

 • The “Logging” setting configuration is necessary for documentation and also measures the workflow progress and the percent complete.
 This is achieved by configuring the step state and percent fields individually, as shown in the images below.
 Configure the “Logging” using the following properties.